-The Fayette County Water System is pleased to report that your drinking water exceeds Federal and State water quality requirements.
+The Fayette County Water System is pleased to report that your drinking water SURPASSES Federal and State water quality requirements.

-This Consumer Confidence Report contains important information about the quality of your drinking water as required by the EPA Safe Drinking Water Act.
+This Consumer Confidence Report

+contains important information about the quality of your drinking water as required by the EPA Safe Drinking Water Act.

-Dear Valued Customer,
+Dear Valued Water Customer,

-We are pleased to report that your drinking water quality is excellent, and that the Fayette County Water System exceeds all state and federal standards for drinking water production.
-Our staff is committed to delivering to you, our customer, the highest quality drinking water every day.
-We remain vigilant in meeting the challenges of source water protection, water conservation and community education while continuing to provide safe drinking water to everyone in our service area.
-The safety and reliability of your water is our top priority.
+As part of our ongoing commitment to transparency and providing you with the highest quality water possible, we are pleased to present our 2023 Water Quality Report.
+Fayette County Water System staff is committed to delivering the highest quality drinking water, and follow all state and federal guidelines for safe drinking water.
+We remain vigilant in meeting the challenges of source water protection, water conservation, and community education while continuing to provide safe drinking water to everyone in the community.